-Gastrointestinal Health: Those who have ever suffered from an ulcer know that it can be extremely painful and difficult to treat, so a natural solution is obviously quite valuable.
-In traditional medicine, baptisia was frequently used to treat gastric ulcers, due to its anti-inflammatory abilities and specific antioxidant effects that caused a reduction in size of ulcers and helped to prevent their further development.
+Those who have ever suffered from an ulcer know that it can be extremely painful and difficult to treat, so a natural solution is obviously quite valuable.
+In traditional medicine, baptisia was frequently used to treat gastric ulcers, due to its anti- abilities and specific antioxidant effects that caused a reduction in the size of ulcers and helped to prevent their further development.

-The Common Cold: Although this may seem to fall under the category of the immune system, the powerful effects that baptisia has been shown to have on the common cold and influenza deserves its own classification.
+Although this may seem to fall under the category of the immune system, the powerful effects that baptisia has been shown to have on the common cold and influenza deserve its own classification.
 If you have a weak immune system and are frequently ill, then adding baptisia herbal supplementation may be a wise choice.

 It can be difficult to treat certain organ systems of the body, and baptisia cannot always do it alone.
 This herb is commonly combined with other herbal substances, such as pokeroot and cleaver, for issues of the lymphatic system, such as inflamed lymph nodes, which is often the sign of an infection.
-Again, the naturally antiseptic and antibacterial nature of baptisia can help prevent these small issues from progressing into something more serious.
+Again, the naturally antiseptic andnature of baptisia can help prevent these small issues from progressing into something more serious.

-Skin Health: Although skin ulcers are not the most common form of this condition, they do occur, and need to be treated.
+Although skin ulcers are not the most common form of this condition, they do occur and need to be treated.
 Topical application of baptisia herb can help to alleviate this condition and treat the underlying cause as well.
 In terms of other skin conditions, such as irritation, age spots, wrinkles, and blemishes, baptisia can also be used to soothe inflammation.

-Improve Oral Health: Many people have poor oral health but don’t even know about it, as it is often only evidenced by bad breath, minor pain, or some bleeding while brushing.
-Baptisia is particularly effective at treating oral conditions like gingivitis, but also more serious conditions, such as in the prevention of gum cancer and more damaging infections of the teeth and gums.
+Many people have poor oral health but don’t even know about it, as it is often only evidenced by bad breath, minor pain, or some bleeding while brushing.
+Baptisia is particularly effective at treating oral conditions like and infections of the teeth and gums.